 \subsubsection{The six Grothendieck operations}

 Sheaf theory takes its full strength when treated in the derived setting, the preceding functors being replaced with their derived version.
 We denote by $\Derb(\cor_X)$ the bounded derived category of sheaves of $\cor$-modules on $X$ and simply calls an object of this category ``a sheaf''.
-An object of $\Derb(\cor_X)$ may be represented by a bounded complex of sheaves $F^\scbul$ and a morphism $u\cl F^\scbul\to G^\scbul$ is an isomorphism in $\Derb(\cor_X)$ as soon as it is a quasi-isomorphism of complexes, that is, induces isomorphisms on the cohomology objects.
-(Note that in general, morphisms $\Derb(\cor_X)$ are not so easy to describe.)
+An object of $\Derb(\cor_X)$ may be represented by a bounded complex of sheaves $F^\scbul$ and a quasi-isomorphism $u\cl F^\scbul\to G^\scbul$ becomes an isomorphism in $\Derb(\cor_X)$.
+(A quasi-isomorphism is a morphism which induces isomorphisms on the cohomology objects.)
+Note that morphisms of $\Derb(\cor_X)$ are not easy to describe.

-The bifunctor $\tens$ being right exact, one has to replace it with its left derived functor $\ltens$.
-By the hypothesis that the ring $\cor$ has finite global dimension, the derived functor applied to objects of the bounded derived category remains in this category.
+The bifunctor $\tens$ being right exact, one has to replace it with its left derived functor $\ltens$, and similarly with the functor $\etens$ that one replaces with its left derived functor $\letens$. .
+By the hypothesis that the ring $\cor$ has finite global dimension, the derived functor applied to objects of the bounded derived category takes its values in this category.

 The functors $\oim{f}$, $\eim{f}$ and the bifunctor $\hom$ being left exact, one has to replace them with their right derived versions, $\roim{f}$, $\reim{f}$ and $\rhom$.
-To calculate a right derived functor, for example $\roim{f}F$, the receipt is to represent $F$ by a complex of injective sheaves and to apply $\oim{f}$ to this complex.
+To calculate a right derived functor, for example $\roim{f}F$, the recipe is to represent $F$ by a complex of injective sheaves and to apply $\oim{f}$ to this complex.

 Let us illustrate the strength of the derived approach with an example. \begin{example} Consider a real finite dimensional vector space $\BBV$ and a closed proper cone $\gamma$ with vertex at $0$.
 Denote by $\gamma^\circ$ the polar cone in $\BBV^*$.
 This last cone is convex and only allows us to recover the convex hull of $\gamma$.
-However, if one replaces $\gamma$ with $\cor_\gamma$ and replaces the polar cone with the Fourier-Sato transform of $\cor_\gamma$, a transform which uses the six Grothendieck operations, then no information is lost and one recovers $\cor_\gamma$, hence the initial cone $\gamma$, even if this cone not convex. \end{example}
+However, if one replaces $\gamma$ with the sheaf $\cor_\gamma$ and replaces the polar cone with the Fourier-Sato transform (see~\cite{KS90}*{\S~3.7}) of $\cor_\gamma$, a transform which uses the six Grothendieck operations, then no information is lost and one recovers $\cor_\gamma$, hence the initial cone $\gamma$, even if this cone is not convex. \end{example}